HAPPY BIRTHDAY FIRECRACKER!

 Lesley was an excellent student (Honor Society), an officer in the band, a majorette in the marching band and worked in a restaurant by sixteen.
 Working gave her the idea to pay for college herself.
 We didn't know if she could make it, but by going to a local college and keeping a semester ahead of the tuition, she was able to go to England and Scotland for a study tour between her junior and senior years.
 She arrived back home from London with fifty cents in her pocket, because she purchased the in flight movie for $3.00.
 College took only three and a half years, because she had tested out of so many courses at the beginning.

 Graduating mid-year made her available when a local school district staffed a new school for a March opening.
 They had over three hundred teachers apply for five jobs and Lesley got one of them.
 She is a lively chatterbox and I think she charmed the superintendent into hiring her.
 She married that next summer and had three boys in the next few years, but unfortunately the marriage went south.
 So, she has raised three boys, taught school full time and received her Masters+ in Reading (big surprise) in order to earn enough to handle the single mother job.
+We are so much alike in so many ways, --- like reading and sewing, but she knows way more about old movies than I do and she loves almost all music from the classics to all the latest things.

 One thing she started in our family is left handedness.
 There had never been any in either side of our families, but all three of our children are southpaws.
 I think the other two copied her when they were little, because they do some things one way and other things right handed.
 Lesley does everything as a lefty.
 She had to have left handed scissors and I couldn't teach her how to knit or twirl a baton without having her switch it around to her way of doing things.
 I'm not smart enough to switch it, but she did everything automatically.